raspberrypilearning/hex-colour-palettes/en/step_1.md

 --- /code ---

-Change the filename in the link to use the css file name of the colour palette you want to use.
+Change the filename in the link to use the CSS filename of the colour palette you want to use.

 --- code ---
 ---